(New England) Contra

 Preparation: Take hands in fours.
 ‘1’s improper.
 One’s shadow is: when facing across the set, the opposite gender person in the adjacent (to one’s left) minor set.

-A2: Couple Slice to the left diagonal (to shadow #1, meet with facing-palms), to ‘bounce’/back-away to the left - on to shadow #2, (5)
+A2: Couple Slice to the left diagonal (to shadow #1 - meet palm-to-palm), to ‘bounce’/back-away to the left - on to shadow #2, (4) or, if ejected, the couple swap lines as a pair

 Pull-by left shadow #1, to meet partner.
 (4)